-But this astounding ability seems so out of reach - because as far as the science goes, it is out of reach.
-In this video, I’m going to address a lot of myths about eidetic memory, or as it’s more commonly known, photographic memory.
+But this astounding ability seems so out of reach – because as far as the science goes, it is out of reach.
+So let’s talk about photographic memory.

 Eidetic Memory vs. Photographic Memory

 Eidetic memory and photographic memory are often considered to be interchangeable terms, but they describe two different abilities.